2023 - 2024

 Amy Jenner - Vice chair of Governors

-I'm thrilled to hold the role as Parent Governor for St Helen's School.
+I'm thrilled to hold the role as Foundation Governor for St Helen's School.
 Being a a past pupil and now have a daughter in St Helen's I have a huge passion for this school, and always have done.
 It was very important for me to continue the Catholic Education for my daughter, whilst giving her the best education she can and feeling safe and happy within the school and parish environment.

 I work for Welsh Triathlon the National Governing Body for Triathlon in Wales as Workforce officer which means I lead of the coach education programme and volunteer workforce across Wales.
 Along side this I am the Safeguarding lead and Equality and Diversity lead.for the organisation, and UK Anti Doping Educator.

 My most recent project has seen me be involved in creating a Physical literacy multi-sport course for school teachers to deliver multi-sport sessions in PE time underpinned by Physical Literacy.
 I hope i am able to use my skill set and experience to help support the Governing body drive the school forward towards the new curriculum.

 Outside of work I am a founding member, Chair and coach of Caerphilly Tri-ers triathlon club which has over 140 members.
 So when i'm not doing the school run, after school clubs or homework, you'll find me usually in the pool, on my bike or running around the streets of Caerphilly.